truenas/documentation/content/References/ZFSPrimer.md

 * Disks size

-  Using drives of equal sizes is recommended when creating a vdev.
+  We recommend using equal-sized drives when creating a vdev.
-  While ZFS can create a vdev using disks of differing sizes, its capacity is limited by the size of the smallest disk.
+  While ZFS can create a vdev using disks of differing sizes, its capacity is limited by the smallest disk size.

 For those new to ZFS, the [Wikipedia entry on ZFS](https://en.wikipedia.org/wiki/Zfs) provides an excellent starting point to learn more about its features.
 These resources are also useful for reference: